-In the event that IT equipment that holds electronic records needs to be disposed of, confidential information must be destroyed or wiped using a recognised method to put the data beyond recovery.
+In the event IT equipment holding electronic records needs to be disposed of, confidential information must be destroyed or wiped using a recognised method to put the data beyond recovery.
 For mobile phones, smart phones and tablets these should be reset to factory settings.

-For laptops, PCs, and Macs merely deleting the files, single-pass overwriting, or reformatting the disk is insufficient.
+For laptops, PCs, Macs merely deleting the files, single-pass overwriting, or reformatting the disk is insufficient.
 The steps taken to delete data must be recorded in the IT Asset Register, together with the date on which the steps were taken.